-We purchased some magic chocolate, which
+We purchased some magic chocolate, which was lacking in magic

 Playing in the seaweed pools at Byron Bay.

-was lacking in magic and rather disappointing, but as the night progressed, opportunities in the form of the kindness of strangers appeared and we went to bed giggling like chimps.
+and rather disappointing, but as the night progressed, opportunities in the form of the kindness of strangers appeared and we went to bed giggling like chimps.
 Okay well that's maybe not the right image, as it conjures up something a little less civilized - children perhaps?
 Giggling anyway.

 The next day we woke up early to grab some breakfast, since our nutella and peanut butter stores ran out, and I've been entirely unsuccessful at converting Melanie over to the glory of vegemite.
 It's like beer, you need to have an initial persistence before the reward - it's an acquired taste.
 But it got us up in time to watch the bong-toss finals and the hemp growers run.
 The day was fun, and I managed to get in some educational events on the uses of industrial hemp a well.
 We stumbled upon a cafe in the back of the main street where they served us chai, apologizing profusely that they "only had cows milk left, we're all out of soy."
 For Shame!!!
 I rather hate soy milk, even after, and perhaps especially after, forcing myself to drink it for six months.
-We sat on the carpets
+We sat on the carpets and listened lazily to

 Welcome to Nimbin Saturday night of the Mardi Grass Festival

-and listened lazily to the Reggae jam being woven into the musical quilt of the day.
+the Reggae jam being woven into the musical quilt of the day.

 We couldn't tay too long though, a we had a long drive south, which also meant that libations were limited to the world of Mel, as I am not one to drive with intoxicants coursing through my veins.
 But we waited until the parade / protest formed and ran past us.
 The peaceful, if colouful stream of fairies, hippies, naked people, dragon, banner bearers, children, and others marched and danced through the main street while the onlookers, both citizen and popo looked on.
 This weekend is really an act for the organizers, if not the bulk of the participants, of civil disobedience, as pot possession and even the growth of hemp for industrial uses is not legal outside of "scientific research," and so for all the fun and games, there were a good number of arrests.
 The police even have a breathalysers that can detect the ingestion of drugs such as marijuana.
-I had to blow at a roadside check stop on the way in, which seemed a little counter productive to be quite honest, but at least they were stopping others moving
+I had to blow at a roadside check stop on the way in, which seemed a little counter productive to be quite honest, but at least they were stopping others moving in the other direction

 Proof that I did get a tan whilst in Oz, and almost always with 30+ sunscreen on.
 Not bad, eh?